Einstein Special Relativity, e=mc2 - Quiz

 • 8.
 What is the relationship between energy and mass in the e=mc2 equation?

-A) Energy is directly proportional to mass
+B) Energy is unrelated to mass

-B) Energy is inversely proportional to mass
+C) Energy is inversely proportional to mass

-D) Energy is unrelated to mass
+D) Energy is directly proportional to mass

 • 9.
 What does the 'm' represent in the equation e=mc2?